 How to Make Bolognese Sauce

 This bolognese sauce is so simple to make and can be used for so much more than just this spaghetti squash bolognese recipe.
-To start preparing it, heat the olive oil in a large pan on the stove until hot.
+To start preparing it, heat the olive oil in a large skillet or Dutch oven on the stove until hot.
 Next, add the chopped onion and garlic, and cook them until soft and translucent.
 You should ensure the heat is only around medium-low or so to avoid burning the garlic as this could turn your sauce bitter.

 The final step is adding the tomatoes, broth, dried oregano, salt, and pepper, and simmering until thickened while stirring once in a while.
 You may want to season lightly with the pepper and salt at the start, as they will taste more potent as the sauce thickens and possibly reduces.
-You can always taste the sauce and add more salt and pepper at the end if necessary.
+You can always taste the sauce and add more salt and pepper at the end if necessary to adjust the flavors.

 How to Assemble the Spaghetti Squash Bolognese